hristogochev/merkle_hash/README.md

 * `sha` - Add this cargo feature to include `SHA-256` and `SHA-512` as hashing algorithms.
 * `parallel` - Enabled by default, this feature makes the crate utilize all available threads.

+### Limitations

+* Currently only supports UTF-8 paths and will fail if a path is not UTF-8 encoded.

 ### Examples

 Get the master hash of a directory tree: